semajrolyat/semajrolyat.github.io/gwu/sp19/cs1012/_posts/2019-01-16-discussion.md

 ```

 ## Hello World
 The first program that is taught in most language is called "Hello World".
 This program prints "Hello World" to the screen.
+In Python, this program is very simple and consists of one line of code.

+First open Interactive Python

 ## Python Turtle
 Python Turtle Graphics is based on the Logo educational programming language that was developed in 1967.
 This language allows a novice programmer to jump right in and draw complex pictures using simple statements.